lucia-auth/lucia/documentation/content/main/basics/configuration.md

 ### `csrfProtection`

 `true` by default.
-When set to `true`, [`AuthRequest.validate()`](/reference/lucia/interfaces/authrequest#validate) checks if the incoming request is from a trusted origin, which by default only includes where the server is hosted.
+When set to `true`, [`AuthRequest.validate()`](/reference/lucia/interfaces/authrequest#validate) checks if the request is same-origin using the `Origin` header.
 You can define trusted subdomains by adding them to `csrfProtection.allowedSubdomains`.
 If your app is hosted on `https://foo.example.com`, adding `"bar"` will allow `https://bar.example.com`.
 You can add `null` in the array to allow urls without a subdomain.

+CSRF protection is applied to all requests except for GET, OPTIONS, HEAD, and TRACE request.

 ```ts
 const csrfProtection = boolean | {